500 E Market Street

 - Bonds will be required for out of state representatives if not specifically stated in will.

-- and two checks – first one for the probate fees (calculated at time of probate and balance due at time of filing of Rev 1500) payable to Armstrong County Register of Wills; and a check in the sum of $40.00 to the Armstrong County Legal Journal.
+- and two checks – first one for the probate fees (calculated at time of probate and balance due at time of filing of Rev 1500) payable to Armstrong County Register of Wills; and a check in the sum of $40.00 to the Armstrong County Legal Journal for advertising.

 Wills may only be probated in the county where the decedent was legally domiciled at the time of death.
 The staff is not licensed to assist in completing the forms nor giving advice.
 A complete checklist can be provided to individuals representing estates.
 Professionals could actually save time and money in the long run due to their knowledge and experience.